Braalfa/GymTecAdmin/README.md

 ## Summary

-This is a back end project for a fake Gym.
-The purpose is to let users register for classes and see upcoming classes in their calendar.
+This is a front end project for a fake Gym.
+The purpose is to let administrators create new classes.